yuhko-msft/microsoft-graph-docs/concepts/graph-explorer/graph-explorer-overview.md

 ### Make a GET request in Graph Explorer

-To run a GET request in Graph Explorer, you don’t have to be signed in.
+To run a GET request in Graph Explorer, you don't have to be signed in.
 Just click a sample query and sample data will show in the response preview.

 ![Screenshot of a sample request in Graph Explorer](./images/making-a-get-request.png)